apache/cassandra-dtest/INSTALL.md

-Setup Instructions for cassandra-dtest
+Setup instructions for cassandra-dtest
 ======================================

-These are instructions for setting up dtests on an fresh install of Ubuntu Linux 12.04 LTS.
+These are instructions for setting up dtests on a fresh install of Ubuntu Linux 12.04 LTS.
 If you use something else, you'll need to adapt these for your particular situation (or better yet, append to this file with your platform's requirements and send a pull request.)

-# Prerequisite Software:
+## Prerequisite Software:
 * Update software repositories:

         apt-get update